Yvand/terraform-azurerm-sharepoint/README.md

 # terraform-azurerm-sharepoint

-This module is the Terraform version of [this public ARM template](https://azure.microsoft.com/en-us/resources/templates/sharepoint-adfs/), and can create a SharePoint Subscription / 2019 / 2016 / 2013 farm with a web application set with Windows and ADFS authentication, and some path based and host-named site collections.
-It also provisions User Profiles and Apps service applications and installs claims provider LDAPCP.
+This module is the Terraform version of [this public ARM template](https://azure.microsoft.com/en-us/resources/templates/sharepoint-adfs/).
+It creates a SharePoint Subscription / 2019 / 2016 / 2013 farm with an extensive configuration that would take ages to perform manually, including a federated authentication with ADFS, an OAuth trust, the User Profile service and a web application with 2 zones that contains multiple path based and host-named site collections.
+On the SharePoint virtual machines, [Chocolatey](https://chocolatey.org/) is used to install the latest version of Notepad++, Visual Studio Code, Fiddler, ULS Viewer and 7-Zip.

 ## Prerequisites